 Colombia

 As of August 2021, more than 1.8 million migrants and refugees lived in Colombia.
-Despite this population’s work capacity, the employability levels and the possibility for them to access labour formalization programmes and social security schemes are low.
+Despite this population’s work capacity, the employability levels and the possibility for them to access labour formalization programmes and social security schemes were low.
 According to the Great Integrated Household Survey, in 2018-19, about 93.5% of migrants had no formal contract, and 94.5% had no social security coverage.
 At the end of 2019, the National Administrative Department of Statistics reported that the health scheme protected only 9% of the Venezuelan migrants employed in the country.
 At the same time, just 3% were affiliated with a pension scheme.

 1. improving the employability conditions of migrants, observing that the population is inserted in a route where they strengthen their labour skills, which promotes their insertion and securing of a formal job.